 The department provides a comprehensive diagnostic service to patients from Nottinghamshire, Lincolnshire and South Derbyshire Health Communities (catchment population approximately 2.2 million).
 Some referrals are received from North Leicestershire, North Derbyshire and other locations.

-The department may also be able to advise on the availability of tests at other centres.
-Fixed material or cultured cells can then be sent on to other centres.
+The department may also be able to advise on the availability of tests not provided locally, which may be provided at other centres.
+Fixed material or cultured cells can then be sent on to other centres, at the referring clinicians request.

-The department is a UKAS accredited medical laboratory No. 8031 and is also an accredited part of the UK Genetic Testing Network.
+The department is a UKAS (United Kingdom Accreditation Service) accredited medical laboratory No. 8031 accredited to ISO15189:2012 for the services detailed in the Schedule of accreditation available on the UKAS website by searching for our number (https://www.ukas.com/search-accredited-organisations/).
+The department is also part of the UK Genetic Testing Network.
 The department participates in relevant external quality assessment schemes.

-For patients known to have a high risk infection please refer to the high risk samples section.
+For patients with a known infection risk please refer to the high risk samples section.

 This department is committed to protecting personal information in accordance with the Notttingham University Hospitals NHS Trust data protection confidentiality disclosure policy and GDPR.